 (28.60%) owners/managers had 21-30 percent debt in their business.
 This suggests that owners/managers tend to rely more on internal equity finance at start-up as debt is not readily available at this stage when they have no collateral or a track record of performance.
 They are able to access external debt finance over time as the business grows and/or their viability can be more readily accessed by debt providers, minimising the risk associated with lending to them.
 To further explain this, the sources of debt used in the business was analysed and presented in Table 20.
 Businesses relied on four different sources of debt: leasing, overdraft, family loan and trade credit.
 From the statistics, 96 percent of the owners/managers preferred leasing to any source of debt financing.

-Table 20: Sources of debt in business
+Table 20: Sources of debt in ba D suency Percent

+Frequency 96.0

-Source Frequency Percent
+Source 480 2.2

-Leasing 480 96.0
+Leasing 11 1.4

-Overdraft 11 2.2
+Overdraft 7 0.4

-Family loan 7 1.4
+Family loan 2 100.0

-Trade credit NOBIS 2 0.4
+Trade credit 500

+.
+Lusiness a labt in Dusing

-Total 500 100.0
+Total

-Information readiness

-Information readiness is measured by quality of financial information in terms of preparation of financial information, reasons for using financial information, and level of importance attached to information.
-Results in Table 21 show that 78.8 percent of the businesses prepared financial information out which 72.2 percent were in the trading sector.
+Information readiness Information readiness is measured by quality of financial information in terms of preparation of financial information, reasons for using financial information, and level of importance attached to information.
+Results in Table 21 show that 78.8 percent of the businesses prepared financial information out 21 show that 78.8 percent were in the trading sector.